 Working together as partners, the group, supported, co-designed and delivered by community leaders, practice clinicians and administrators and other external health and care partners, organise ‘Community Mobilisation’ workshops.
-The aim being to start a dialogue with the local hard to reach communities about health and wellbeing particularly for people affected by and living with diabetes.

 The service model comprises of: